 Overview of default cache size settings

-The Build Cache Node is configured with the following defaults:
+The build cache node is configured with the following defaults:

 If these default values match your requirements, then no further configuration is required for these settings.
-If not, please revisit the relevant sections linked above to configure the Build Cache Node further.
+If not, please revisit the relevant sections linked above to configure the build cache node further.

 Cache access control